Roger B. Taney

-In 1835, after Democrats took control of the Senate, Jackson appointed Taney to succeed the late John Marshall on the Supreme Court as Chief Justice.
+In 1835, after Democrats took control of the Senate, Jackson appointed Taney to succeed the late John Marshall on the Supreme Court as Chief Justice, becoming the first Catholic to serve on the Supreme Court.
 Taney presided over a jurisprudential shift toward states' rights, but the Taney Court did not reject federal authority to the degree that many of Taney's critics had feared.
 By the early 1850s, he was widely respected, and some elected officials looked to the Supreme Court to settle the national debate over slavery.
 Despite emancipating his own slaves and giving pensions to those who were too old to work, Taney was outraged by Northern attacks on the institution, and sought to use his Dred Scott decision to permanently end the slavery debate.
 His broad ruling deeply angered many Northerners and strengthened the anti-slavery Republican Party; its nominee Abraham Lincoln won the 1860 presidential election.

 After Lincoln's election, Taney sympathized with the seceding Southern states and blamed Lincoln for the war, but he did not resign from the Supreme Court.
 He strongly disagreed with President Lincoln's broader interpretation of executive power in the American Civil War.
 In Ex parte Merryman, Taney held that the president could not suspend the writ of habeas corpus.
 Lincoln retaliated to the ruling by invoking nonacquiescence.
-Taney later tried to hold George Cadwalader, one of Lincoln's generals, in contempt of court and the Lincoln Administration again invoked nonacquiescence in response.
-In 1863, Lincoln delivered the Emancipation Proclamation notwithstanding Taney's rulings on slavery.
-Taney finally relented, saying: "I have exercised all the power which the Constitution and laws confer on me, but that power has been resisted by a force too strong for me to overcome."
+Taney later tried to hold George Cadwalader, one of Lincoln's generals, in contempt of court for ignoring Taney's writ of habeas corpus, and the Lincoln administration again invoked nonacquiescence in response.
+Taney finally relented, saying, "I have exercised all the power which the Constitution and laws confer on me, but that power has been resisted by a force too strong for me to overcome."

 Taney died in 1864, and Lincoln appointed Salmon P. Chase as his successor.
 At the time of Taney's death in 1864, he was widely reviled in the North, and Lincoln declined to make a public statement in response to his death.
-He continues to have a controversial historical reputation, and his Dred Scott ruling is widely considered to be the worst Supreme Court decision ever made.
+Taney continues to have a controversial historical reputation, and his Dred Scott ruling is widely considered to be the worst Supreme Court decision ever made.